What are your hours or operation and where are you located?

 The UCB maintains IRB approval for the collection and distribution of de-identified biospecimens for research purposes.

 All biospecimens and associated data are de-identified using a unique code.
 Information that could identify the donor is never provided to investigators in order to protect individual privacy and confidentiality.
-Often, use of de-identified biospecimens and data does meet the federal definition of human subject research.
+Often, use of de-identified biospecimens and data does not meet the federal definition of human subject research.
 However, we request all investigators submit and provide documentation of Not Human Subject Determination.
 Instructions can be found here: http://researchcompliance.uc.edu/hrpp/irb/NotHumanSubjects.aspx

 Can you provide fresh tissue and biofluids?